2020 Honda Accord vs Nissan Altima

-The Honda Accord comes standard with a 1.5L turbocharged 4-cylinder engine that delivers 192 horsepower and 192 lb-ft of torque.
-There's also an available 2.0L 4-cylinder engine that puts out 252 horsepower and 273 lb-ft of torque.
+The 2020 Honda Accord offers two turbocharged engines to power your drive.
+The standard 1.5L turbocharged engine delivers 192 horsepower and 192 lb-ft of torque.
+There’s also the available 2.0L 4-cylinder engine.
+Generating 252 horsepower and 273 lb-ft of torque, the engine adds a little more power and acceleration to your commute.

-The Accord is highly fuel-efficient, as well.
-When the engine is paired with a Continuously Variable Transmission (CVT), it causes the vehicle to achieve an EPA-estimated 30 city/38 highway MPG.*
+The Accord is quite fuel-efficient, too!
+When paired with the Continuously Variable Transmission (CVT) on the LX and EX trims, the vehicle gets up to an EPA-estimated 30 city/38 highway MPG.*

 The Honda Accord also has a 16.7-cubic-foot trunk to fit all your needed items inside.
 The Nissan Altima, meanwhile, has 15.4 cubic feet of cargo space, so you may not be able to easily fit everything inside the trunk.

-Furthermore, both vehicles offer heated front seats to stay nice and warm on chillier nights.
-Plus, the Accord comes standard with Dual-zone Automatic Climate Control.
-This allows the driver and front-seat passenger to choose their preferred temperature settings, so no one needs to stay too hot or too cold.
-In order to get that feature in the Altima, you need to upgrade to a higher trim level.
+Furthermore, the Accord comes standard with Dual-Zone Automatic Climate Control, an innovative system that allows the driver and front-seat passenger to choose their preferred temperature settings.
+In order to get Dual-Zone Automatic Climate Control in the Altima, you need to upgrade to a higher trim level.

 Advanced Safety Options

-When it comes to the 2018 Honda Accord vs. 2018 Nissan Altima, the Accord has a more powerful performance, better fuel economy, and longer list of features.
-To help determine if it's really right for you, though, you'll need to check it out in person.
+When it comes to the 2020 Honda Accord vs. 2020 Nissan Altima, the Accord has a more powerful performance and a longer list of features.
+Plus, its available hybrid powertrain can cater to those seeking a greener ride for their daily commutes.
+To help determine if it’s really right for you, though, you’ll need to check it out in person.

-*Based on 2018 EPA mileage ratings.
+**48 city/47 highway/48 combined mpg rating for hybrid trims.
+Based on 2020 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, and other factors.
+Your mileage will vary depending on driving conditions, how you drive and maintain your vehicle, driving conditions, battery-pack age/condition and other factors.